-Information and Communication Technologies (ICT)
+5.1.6 Information and Communication Technologies (ICT)

 DOC is ensuring that ICT work is planned strategically across multiple years to enhance DOC's capability.
 This is done within the context of the Government Common ICT Capability Roadmap, and DOC's contributions to the Natural Resources Sector Network.
 ICT developments are designed to improve cost-effectiveness, increase staff productivity, improve financial and investment controls, support decision-making, and increase public and stakeholder access to services and information.
+This last result area is in line with the open government data approach (as directed by the Government Declaration on Open and Transparent Government).